 - In the message you've started, you can access your saved templates by clicking the +Template link:

 - The template selector will appear.
-The sidebar offers several ways to sort through your templates:
+You can scroll through your templates in the sidebar:

 - At the top of the the sidebar, you'll see a pull-down menu.
 Templates created for your default mailbox will display first.
-If you prefer, you can choose a different mailbox, or select Any Mailbox to see a wider selection of templates:
+You can select a different mailbox to see its templates instead, or select Unassigned to see all templates:

-- You can also use the search box to locate templates that contain specific text:
+- You can also use the filter to locate templates that contain specific text:

 - Once you've chosen a template, click the Add Template button to apply it to the message: